goosemo/blog/_posts/0011_using_rst_for_presentations.rst

 rst.
 The goal I had was to write once, and have that document change into other formats without an issue.
 I do leverage a few classes and directives that aren't in the normal rst toolbox, to get my presentations just so.
-But these aren't out of line, and after a tweak or two in my pipline don't break the other formats I build to.
+But these aren't out of line, and after a tweak or two in my pipeline don't break the other formats I build to.

 s5